 With a third of the GDN displaying text ads, those adverts that are already being used on the Adwords search network can be easily introduced to larger audiences.
 However, a separate display campaign should still be created.

-Now that one in 10 conversions on the GDN are coming from mobile phones there is definitely a case for optimization of mobile display campaigns.
+Now that one in 10 conversions on the GDN is coming from mobile phones there is definitely a case for optimisation of mobile display campaigns.
 Interactive video ads, ads within mobile apps and click-to-download app ads are just some of the ways successful mobile display campaigns could be achieved.